 How Does Healing Happen?

 The mind, brain and body all naturally collaborate with each other, and the variety of healing practices specific to each are extensive.
-For example, EMDR, guided visualizations, and exposure therapies can teach the brain (and the body) to release trauma and stress responses while also changing your perspective.
+For example, EMDR, guided visualizations, and exposure therapies can teach the brain (and the body) to release trauma and stress while also changing your perspective.
 In addition, mindfulness, meditation, cognitive therapies such as CBT, and breath work all help the mind and body to work together so that both can return to balance.